 Although almost all eye care clinics have gone back to in-person appointments, some may continue to offer "virtual" telemedicine visits over the phone or through video chat on a computer or smartphone for patients who are high risk or concerned about coming in person for appointments.

-For in-person appointments, here are ways your ophthalmologist will protect patient health in the office or clinic setting during COVID-19.
+For in-person appointments, here are some practices that your ophthalmologist may establish to protect patient health in the office or clinic setting given potential exposure to COVID-19.